 Poor gut health is tied to dozens of diseases, especially:

-- Cancer: Many studies have shown a link between gut health and better protection from free radical damage, which causes brain, breast, colon, pancreatic, prostate and stomach cancers.
-Microbes influence our genes, which means they can either promote inflammation and tumor growth or raise immune function and act as a natural cancer treatment.
+- Cancer.
+Many studies have shown a link between gut health and better protection from free radical damage, which causes brain, breast, colon, pancreatic, prostate and stomach cancers.
+Microbes influence our genes, which means they can either promote inflammation and tumor growth or raise immune function and act as potential natural cancer treatments.
 An anti-inflammatory lifestyle can also help lower serious side effects of cancer treatments (like chemotherapy).
-(8)

-- Fatigue and joint pain: Certain bacteria within our digestive tracts contribute to deterioration of joints and tissue.
-Research shows that a healthier gut environment helps lower the risk for joint pain, swelling, and trouble moving in people with osteoarthritis and inflamed joints.
+- Fatigue and joint pain.
+Certain bacteria within our digestive tracts contribute to deterioration of joints and tissue.
+Research shows that a healthier gut environment helps lower the risk for joint pain, swelling and trouble moving in people with osteoarthritis and inflamed joints.
 Some studies have found that patients with psoriatic arthritis (a type of autoimmune joint disease) have significantly lower levels of certain types of intestinal bacteria and that patients with rheumatoid arthritis are more likely to have other strains present.
-(9)

 Microbiome and Genes

 Researchers often speak about the microbiota as the full collection of genes and microbes living within a community, in this case the community that inhabits our guts.
 According to the University of Utah Genetic Science Learning Center, “the human microbiome (all of our microbes’ genes) can be considered a counterpart to the human genome (all of our genes).
 The genes in our microbiome outnumber the genes in our genome by about 100 to 1.”